E Jean Carroll: The author and TV talkshow host who took on Donald Trump

 She married former TV anchorman John Johnson, later divorcing in 1990.

-Ms Carroll, whose civil rape and defamation lawsuit against Donald Trump goes to trial on 25 April, is probably best known for her advice column Ask E Jean, which ran in Elle from 1993 to 2019.
+Ms Carroll, whose civil rape and defamation lawsuit against Donald Trump started on 25 April, is probably best known for her advice column Ask E Jean, which ran in Elle from 1993 to 2019.

 Over hundreds of columns, Ms Carroll helped women navigate the “choppy waters” of their work, social and sex lives.
 A consistent theme was that women should “never” structure their lives around men.